-General Ledger Software for Construction Accounting Reviews and Ratings
+General Ledger Software for Construction Accounting Reviews

 The General ledger module is the financial reporting backbone of the construction software package and prepares and prints the balance sheet, income statement and cash flow reports according to GAAP (generally accepted accounting principles).
 Data is fed to the General Ledger from the sub ledgers to keep track of all expenses, accounts receivable, accounts payable and various assets.
 It maintains all key financial information including budgets information and transaction history.
 One may think of the General Ledger as company wide financial reporting vs. the job cost ledger which is project specific.
 The total of all the job cost ledger postings should balance to all the costs in the general ledger to maintain accounting integrity.